Breaking the Capacity Bottleneck in Model-Heterogeneous Federated Learning via Gradual Model Restoration: Preliminary: Model-Heterogeneous Federated Learning

-\paragraph{MaskFedAvg.} Because clients train sub-models with different masks, their local updates contain zeros on pruned coordinates.
-Naively averaging such masked updates (as in FedAvg~\citep{mcmahan2017communication}) would treat these zeros as valid contributions, causing parameters trained only by BACs to be diluted toward zero.
-To avoid this issue, MaskFedAvg aggregates each coordinate solely over the clients that retain it: the server computes $w^{(n)} = \big( \sum_{i \in \Gamma_k^{(n)}} w_i^{(n)} \big) / |\Gamma_k^{(n)}|$ for $n=1,\dots,N$, ensuring that each coordinate is updated consistently under structural heterogeneity.
+\paragraph{MaskFedAvg.} Clients train sub-models with different masks, so their local updates contain zeros on pruned coordinates.
+Naively averaging such masked updates, as in FedAvg~\cite{mcmahan2017communication}, would treat these zeros as contributions and dilute parameters updated only by bandwidth-abundant clients toward zero.
+To avoid this issue, we use the term \textit{MaskFedAvg} to denote an aggregation rule that averages each coordinate only over the clients that retain it.
+Although a similar rule appears in \citet{vahidian2021personalized}, that work did not introduce it in the MHFL setting.
+Concretely, the server computes $w^{(n)} = \big( \sum_{i \in C_k^{(n)}} w_i^{(n)} \big) / |C_k^{(n)}|$ for $n=1,\dots,N$, ensuring that each coordinate is updated under structural heterogeneity.